-- 1. Connect a fully charged battery pack to the XL-5 and turn on your transmitter. - 2.
-With the XL-5 off, press and hold the EZ-Set button until the LED turns solid green, then solid red and then begins blinking red (indicating the Profile numbers).

-- When the LED blinks RED TWICE, release the EZ-Set button. - 4.
-The LED will blink and then turn solid green (Low-Voltage Detection ACTIVE) or red (Low-Voltage Detection DISABLED).
+- With the BL-2s off, press and hold the EZ-Set button until the LED turns solid green, then solid red and then begins blinking red (indicating the Profile numbers). - 3.
+When the LED blinks red twice, release the EZ-Set button. - The LED will blink and then turn solid green (Low-Voltage Detection ACTIVE) or red (Low-Voltage Detection DISABLED).
 The model is ready to drive.